molgenis/molgenis-service-armadillo/README.md

 ```

 N.B.: when aiming running armadillo as a service this folder should be /usr/share/armadillo/data

+You can find the user/password in the application.yml of the old armadillo.
+They're called minio access key and  minio
+secret key.

+This might take a couple of minutes.
+You can detach the screen using `ctrl+a d` and reattach it using `screen -r`.

 #### 4. Stop all docker images for Armadillo 2
 List all docker images